 BEST PRACTICES FOR MENSTRUAL EDUCATION: Help us “Share the Wealth”

-Have you designed a great educational activity or full scale curriculum to provide information about the menstrual cycle?
 During the 2017 SMCR conference, we hope to be able to provide an opportunity for people to review your “best practices.”
 We plan to dedicate some time at the conference to discussing these ideas and ways to improve menstrual education.

 Volunteer with us!